jayay777/jayay777.github.io/_posts/2023-09-01-AI-Library-Genre Categorization.md

 3. Train the categorization model with title, index to genre, and try out different hyperparameters

-# Features that I have implemented
+# Features I have implemented

 * Crawling the information from the library website
 * The English title to genre categorization